MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 You must specify an IP for the time synchronization server.
 Although most of the components in the infrastructure can resolve a URL, some only support IP addresses.
 If you're using the disconnected deployment option, you must specify a time server on your corporate network that you're sure you can reach from the infrastructure network in Azure Stack Hub.

+> [!IMPORTANT]
-The time source requires you to append `,0x1` or `,0x8` the end of the IP address.
+> If your time server isn't a Windows-based NTP server, you need to append `,0x8` the end of the IP address.
 For example, `10.1.1.123,0x8`.
-Append `,0x1` if the time synchronization server is Windows OS or `,0x8` for non-Windows.

 ## Connect Azure Stack Hub to Azure